Alejogb1/job-board/blog-data/why-isnt-my-python-neural-network-code-solving-c--a1---a2.md

 id: "why-isnt-my-python-neural-network-code-solving-c--a1---a2"
 ---

 , let’s unpack this.
 You’re finding that your neural network, designed to learn the simple operation `c = a1 - a2`, isn't converging.
 This is a common stumbling block, and it often stems from a few fundamental issues rather than a single, glaring error.
 I’ve personally spent more hours debugging seemingly trivial subtraction networks than I’d care to recall, and it usually boils down to one of these root causes: inappropriate network architecture, inadequate training data, or unsuitable hyperparameter choices.
-Let’s go through each, shall we?
+Let’s go through each?

 First, consider the network’s architecture itself.
 When learning simple arithmetic, an overly complex network can actually hinder performance.
 A simple single-layer network, often called a linear model, might be the most effective starting point.
 Think of it this way: you’re trying to fit a linear equation, and sometimes a linear approach really is the best option.
 The complexity of the network isn’t necessarily an indication of its potential for success.